Definition of a State Candidate & Committee

 If a single contributor contributes $500 or more to a state candidate or non-candidate committee later than 15 days prior to a primary or general election, the state candidate or non-candidate committee must report that contribution or contributions within 24 hours of receipt.

 Any state candidate or non-candidate committee who accepts contributions of $20,000 or more in any one election cycle must file electronically using the Board’s Campaign Finance Information System.
 The electronic filing requirement continues thereafter.
 Others may file on paper using the form that may be found by clicking here.
-Detailed instructions on how to report may be found by accessing one of the "How to File" manuals provided below.

 The reporting requirement continues to apply until such time as a state candidate or non-candidate committee terminates his/her or its committee.

 Click here to access Chapter 11, Wisconsin State Statutes.
 (External Link)

 Click here to access Campaign Finance Manuals

 Click here to access Campaign Finance Opinions